yuehhsuanhuang/yuehhsuanhuang.github.io/_projects/5_project.md

 [Demo video link](https://youtu.be/zepfCfav4Hw){: .link-chip } |
 [GitHub Repo](https://github.com/yuehhsuanhuang/2024Fall-Bio-Lab-Final-Project){: .link-chip }

+{: .text-justify}
-I was responsible for implementing the signal processing step for a smart alarm prototype designed to enhance sleep quality by dynamically setting an alarm based on true sleep onset.
+I was responsible for implementing the signal processing step for a smart alarm prototype.
+This alarm allows dynamically adjusting the wake-up time with the detection of a true sleep onset.
 Our system addresses the failure of common apps by using precise EEG data instead of unreliable microphone audio.

+{: .text-justify}
 My primary task was translating raw, noisy EEG data into a reliable sleep marker.
-To achieve this, I first used a Python preprocessing filter denoise the EEG data.
-I then use bandpass filtering and Morlet wavelet convolution to precisely identify sleep spindles, a key indicator of entering Stage 2 sleep.
+I first used a Python preprocessing filter to denoise the EEG data.
+Then, I applied bandpass filtering and Morlet wavelet convolution to precisely identify sleep spindles, a key indicator of entering Stage 2 sleep.

+{: .text-justify}
-This processing engine was proceedingly linked with an EEG sensor, an Arduino controller, and a user-facing app.
-Our a full-stack prototype, demonstrated via real-time simulation, proved the concept’s viability for a more biologically-attuned sleep experience.
+This processing engine was linked with an EEG sensor, an Arduino controller, and a user-facing app.
+Our full-stack prototype, demonstrated via real-time simulation, proved the concept’s viability for a more natural and smooth sleep experience.